WE ARE NO LONGER ACCEPTING ACTOS CASES

 Before the labeling change, patients taking Actos may not have known about or understood the link between Actos and bladder cancer, and this is why many are pursuing an Actos lawsuit.
 They may have even experienced potential symptoms of bladder cancer without realizing what they were or that they could have been linked to Actos use.

 Inform your doctor immediately if you took Actos for your type 2 diabetes and are experiencing such symptoms as:

 Actos Lawsuits – What You Need to Know

 There are class action lawsuits currently pending against Actos’ manufacturer.
-You may have the right to join an existing lawsuit, or file a civil action independently.
+You may have the right to join an existing Actos lawsuit, or file a civil action independently.

 Contact Our Office for a Free Case Review

-If you took pioglitazone for the treatment of type 2 diabetes and your doctor later diagnosed you with bladder cancer, you may have cause to file an Actos lawsuit.
-The pharmaceutical company may not have warned you adequately of the link between Actos and bladder cancer, or you may have been wrongfully prescribed this medication.
+If you took pioglitazone for the treatment of type 2 diabetes and your doctor later diagnosed you with bladder cancer, you may have cause to file an Actos bladder cancer lawsuit.
+The pharmaceutical company may not have warned you adequately of the link between Actos and bladder cancer.
+You may have been wrongfully prescribed this medication.
 A pharmaceutical litigation lawyer at Napoli Shkolnik, PLLC can provide you with a free legal consultation to learn your rights.
 Our lawyers have helped thousands of people injured by defective prescription drugs.
 We want to represent you in your Actos lawsuit.
 We are not afraid to take on the pharmaceutical company to fight for what matters to you, justice and compensation.
 To learn more about your right to legal action, call us today to schedule a case consultation.